AhaanKanaujia/personal-website/src/projects/buymeagoerli.md

 ### Concept:

 A DeFi (Decentralized Finance) Dapp (Decentralized Application) that allows visitors to send Goerli as tips and leave messages.
 The Smart Contracts are deployed to the Goerli test network.
+The user can withdraw the (Goerli) GOR he received to an address of his choice.

 <br>